TobiasOlsacher/hamiltonian-liouvillian-learning/docs/index.md

 ## Introduction

-This project provides multiple techniques for learning a Hamiltonian or Liouvillian from measurement data.
+This project provides multiple tools for learning a Hamiltonian or Liouvillian from measurement data.

 ---